MehranGhamaty/PointProcesses/README.md

 The problem was the learner was starting to have a higher likilhood than the model being sampled from.
-This means there is probably something wrong with my mathematical assumptions and I want to rewrite the code using EM to verify above statement (because I know that should work from previous implementations).
+This means there is probably something wrong with my mathematical assumptions and I want to rewrite the code using EM to verify above statement (because I know that should work from previous implementations and I think tensorflow has support for it now).

 Research is hard and annoying and this is why graduate students not working with existing toolkits take longer to produce research.
 I also was going to try to get more than a few papers off of this